Secure Your Communication with a VoIP Phone System

 7. USER TRAINING.
 Not surprisingly, you’ll find that many of your staff members are used to the old phone system and don’t want to change their long-held work habits.
 Therefore, a well-planned product training is essential to help your staff adopt the new VoIP phone system and take full advantage of its innovative features with minimal disruption to their day-to-day work.
 A good technology partner will provide you with a variety of resources and informational materials, and provide ongoing support to help your staff become comfortable with the new VoIP phone system.

 Choosing a new phone system for your school or district is not a light undertaking.
-However, upgrading to a new VoIP communication infrastructure will save schools telecom costs, improve staff and student safety, and boost staff productivity.
+However, upgrading to a new VoIP communication infrastructure will save schools money on telecom costs, improve staff and student safety, and boost staff productivity.